© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British rural settlement and Iron Age remains, on the eastern edge of Chipping Norton is a scheduled monument protected by Historic England under reference 1486619.
 View the official record →

-The scheduled monument on the eastern edge of Chipping Norton is a complex of Romano-British rural settlement remains overlying Iron Age occupation.
+The Romano-British rural settlement on the eastern edge of Chipping Norton is a scheduled ancient monument comprising remains of domestic and agricultural occupation dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1486619.

 Romano-British rural settlement and Iron Age remains, on the eastern edge of Chipping Norton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1486619.